isc-projects/bind9/doc/arm/reference.rst

 (see :ref:`view_statement_grammar`) of class ``CHAOS``, which is separate from the default view of class ``IN``.
-Most global configuration options (:any:`allow-query`, etc.) apply to this view, but some are locally overridden: :any:`notify`, :any:`recursion`, and :any:`allow-new-zones` are always set to ``no``, and :any:`rate-limit` is set to allow three responses per second.
+Most global configuration options (:any:`allow-query`, etc.) apply to this view, but some are locally overridden: :namedconf:ref:`notify`, :any:`recursion`, and :any:`allow-new-zones` are always set to ``no``, and :any:`rate-limit` is set to allow three responses per second.